 While probiotics are generally well-tolerated by most people, they don’t come without their risks.
 Regulations on probiotic supplements are pretty lax, so if you’re ordering online, you want to make sure you’re buying a reputable product.

-On top of that, any probiotic that is “shelf-stable” and not refrigerated likely isn’t going to be super effective.
+On top of that, some probiotics may lose their effectiveness when kept at room temperature.
 Different strains of bacteria have different sensitivity levels, and not all strains can be freeze-dried to become shelf-stable.

 If they’re not processed and stored properly, chances are they’re dead before you’re even consuming them.